-Since the change of government in Antigua attempts are now being made to return to the bad old days of the control of Barbuda by Antigua Labour Party ministers for their own financial benefit.
-The Land Act is being challenged.
-The intention now is to force unwanted development on Barbuda, to remove the powers of the Barbuda Council and to monopolise all the potential economic benefits from the acres of Caribbean 'real estate' (we call it 'nature') that exists over here.
-Prime Minister Gaston Brownes Paradise Found Act is an example of this - this Act was designed specifically to allow his new economic envoy De Niro, and partner James Packer to take up huge areas of land on Barbuda in addition to their acquisition of the K Club lease, without reference to the Land Act.
-Since this was passed, the law has been further amended to facilitate large projects with long, cheap leases proceeding without local consultation, aiming eventually to give freehold to these so-called investors as a reward.
+Since the change of Government in Antigua in 2014, we are now returning to the bad old days of control of Barbuda resources by Antigua Labour Party Government ministers.
+The Land Act was challenged to remove the powers of the Barbuda Council and to monopolise all potential economic benefits from the acres of prime Caribbean 'real estate' on Barbuda.
+Prime Minister Gaston Browne's Paradise Found Act was designed specifically to allow his new economic envoy De Niro, and partner James Packer to take large areas of land on Barbuda, in addition to their apparent acquisition of the K Club lease, where work has still not started to this day.

-But we have been there before!
-The Barbuda Land Act was a response to historical attempts to undermine the long term security and identity of the people of Barbuda, and there have been endless attempts in the past to mislead or bribe people to give the land away.
-Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the Llamas, Bruce Rappaport and Allen Stanford in Antigua... corrupt leaders and failed projects have kept Antigua in the list of incompetent administrations and left Barbuda an economic backwater, dividing us politically and continuing to prohibit genuine positive development on both Barbuda and Antigua.
+The Barbuda Land Act was already a response to historical attempts to undermine the long term security and identity of the people of Barbuda, and there have been endless attempts in the past to corrupt and mislead people into giving the land away.
+Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the llamas, Bruce Rappaport and Allen Stanford in Antigua.
+Poor leadership and failed projects have kept Antigua in the world's top ten of corrupt administrations and left Barbuda an economic backwater, dividing both islands politically and continuing to prohibit genuine positive development on Barbuda.

-Extensive litigation over many years eventually prevented the Antiguan Labour Party Government under Lester Bird's leadership from continuing to mine sand on Barbuda.
-John McDonald QC worked with Sir Hilbourne Frank to represent Barbudans in their struggle for land rights throughout this time, and with Mackenzie Frank drafted the Land Act under a campaign entitled Barbuda International Land Rights, which currently has supporters, friends and visitors from around the world.
-This new attack on the Land Act is currently being challenged in a Class Action in court and will if necessary be taken to the United Nations.
+But Barbudans have been successful in their struggle.
+In the past extensive (and expensive) litigation over many years eventually stopped the Antiguan Labour Party Government under Lester Bird's leadership from continuing to mine sand and give away leases to land on Barbuda.
+John McDonald QC worked with Sir Hilbourne Frank to represent Barbudans in their struggle for land rights throughout this time, and with Mackenzie Frank drafted the original Barbuda Land Act.
+So we start the same story again, as these and other attempts to take Barbuda land are currently challenged in the courts.
+If you are really interested in a list of all the laws relating to Barbuda look here

 In spite of this many people of different nationalities live and work happily and have families here on Barbuda; Syrian, French, Italian, English, American, and Caribbean nationals from Dominica, Guyana, Jamaica, Dominican Republic, Cuba and more.
-Non- Barbudans can easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures listed in the Land Act, and many do.
+Non- Barbudans could easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures that were listed in the Land Act, and many have.
 As a result Barbudans have a unique opportunity to enrich their lives through leasing or renting out a house or a business as is common in other parts of the world.
-The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically overlooked or ignored by Council leaders over the years, coupled with missed opportunities to establish a port of entry, find small scale sustainable tourism projects that employ local people and pressurise the Antiguan banking system to recognise Barbudan land rights and assist us with loans to facilitate development.
+The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically overlooked or ignored by our leaders over the years, coupled with missed opportunities to establish a port of entry on Barbuda, and invite small scale sustainable tourism projects that employ local people.